JiyaBhamare/TrailTales_Project/README.md

-🌍 Travel & Tour Website
+🌍 TrailTales Website
-A responsive and interactive Travel & Tour Website that allows users to explore destinations, view packages, and book their dream trips online.
+A responsive and interactive TrailTales Website that allows users to explore destinations, view packages, and book their dream trips online.

 🛠 Technologies Used
 HTML5 – Structure and content